AlexanderSchuetz97/JavaNativeUtils/README.md

 I currently use openbsd 7.5 to cross compile and test.
 The library may or may not work with earlier or later versions of openbsd.

+### MacOS
+* amd64

+I currently use zig cc version 0.13 to cross compile and test on MacOS Ventura, The library may or may not work with earlier or later versions of MacOS.
+For more information see the manual page of the zig cc linker.

 ### Unsupported OS

-If an unsupported operating system or processor architecture is used then getWindowsUtil() getLinuxUtil() getNetBSDUtil() or getFreeBSDUtil() throws an exception.
+If an unsupported operating system or processor architecture is used then getWindowsUtil() getLinuxUtil() or others throw an exception.
-To check if the current system supports linux or windows syscalls use the isLinux() isWindows() isNetBSD() or isFreeBSD() method.
+To check if the current system supports linux or windows syscalls use the isLinux() isWindows() method.

 ### INFO: Linux using pthread_mutex and pthread_cond for IPC with a C Program
 Note that pthread_mutex and pthread_cond in shared memory for IPC with a C program will only work